carmencchow/bellabeat_casestudy/README.md

 ```
 <br>

 Let's take a look at calories burned throughout the week.
 We would expect the order of the days to be identical or fairly similar to the days that had the highest step counts.
 In fact, with the exception of Tuesday, they aren’t.
-This is likely because calories burned is an aggregate of several factors: calories burned through physical activity (including steps walked and non-step activities like swimming or weight training), calories burned while performing basic funcions (Basal Metabolic Rate), and calories burned through non-exercise activity thermogenesis, such as fidgeting.
+This is likely because calories burned is an aggregate of several factors: calories burned through physical activity (including steps walked and non-step activities like swimming or weight training), calories burned while performing basic functions (Basal Metabolic Rate), and calories burned through non-exercise activity thermogenesis (NEAT), such as fidgeting.

 ![avcals](https://github.com/user-attachments/assets/2a700a3c-5b31-4887-9330-44074d9063b9)

 <br>
 Although the average calories burned don't vary much from day to day, the data shows a slight increase in calorie expenditure on Tuesday and Saturday.

-At this point, we'll bring in the `hourlySteps_merged.csv` file to investigate any hourly trends and determine when users are most active.
+We will bring in the `hourlySteps_merged.csv` file to investigate any hourly trends and determine when users are most active.
 We’ll create a data frame and perform the same data cleansing steps outlined in the <b>Process</b> section of this analysis.

-We see that the `hourlySteps_merged` data frame also includes `33 id`s.
-Let's examine the data frame's first 6 rows.
+The `hourlySteps_merged` data frame also includes `33 id`s.
+Let's return the first 6 rows below.

 ```
           id activity_hour         step_total